 - 1) In General.
 The report accompanying each account must contain a statement of the age, health, and whereabouts of the ward. - 2) Waivers of Accounts.
 Waivers of accounts granted in guardianships waive only interim accounts, not final accounts.
-Waivers of final accounts are not favored and, if sought, the Court will require the ward, the attorney, and the guardian to be present at the hearing. - 3) Calendaring of Inventory and Appraisal and Account.
+Waivers of final accounts are not favored and, if sought, the Court will require the ward, the attorney, and the guardian to appear at the hearing.
+The title on the caption of the order on the final account or final report on waiver of account must begin with Order Terminating Guardianship. - 3) Calendaring of Inventory and Appraisal and Account.
 All guardianships of estate will be placed on calendar for the filing of the Inventory and Appraisal approximately ninety (90) days after appointment of the guardian.
 If the Inventory and Appraisal is on file, no appearance will be required unless deemed necessary by the Court.
 The Court will also place the filing of the First Account on calendar for one year after appointment.
 If the account is on file, no appearance will be required unless the Court deems it necessary.

-4) Annual Written Status Report (GC-251).
+4) Confidential Guardianship Status Report Form (GC-251).